gaboth22/CEN3031---Class-Project/README.md

 # Low level architecure

 All the interaction with the server is handled by GameMaster with the help of serveral parsers that can be found under the Parsers package under GameMaster.
-The GameMaster unser a GameClient, ServerClient in this case that we use to talk to the server.
+The GameMaster uses a GameClient; ServerClient in this case, that we use to talk to the server.

 Our plays are called TilePlacementPhase, and BuildPhase.
-These classes hold information pertaining an actual play (The data that does into the GameBoard class).
+These classes hold information pertaining an actual play (The data that goes into the GameBoard class).
 The GameBoard provides two functions for doing so.
 There is doTilePlacementPhase(), and doBuildPhase().
 There are functions that are equivalent to these that the GameBoard exposes, but for plays that come from the server, which we don't check rules on.

-There is also the possibility to run visual tests, by going to TestMain, and changing the text inside of some the .log files with simulate a game.
-It asks for enter to continue to each play.
+There is also the possibility to run visual tests, by going to TestMain, and changing the text inside of some the .log files which will simulate a game.
+It asks for enter to continue after each step read from the .log source file.

 # NOTE
 If you are on Windows, three tests will fail, which pertain to the Debug class.
 This is fine.